Astalaseven/twitter-rss/README.md

 ### Creating a feed

-If the webserver is running, you can create them by:
+If the webserver is running, you can create a feed by:

 * using the web form served by Gunicorn (`http://your_server:8000/),
 * opening `http://your_server/user/choosen-user.xml` or `http://you_server/htag/choosen-hashtag`,